UBC-ART-and-Justice/course-content/README.md

 5. After everything is completed, you should see a link to your website either at the top of the `GitHub Pages` section or on the homepage of the repo under `Deployments`.

 The link should follow the format: `https://<username>.github.io/<repository-name>/`.
 If you don't see it, wait a few minutes and refresh the page.

+**Important:**
+- If any new plugins are added, they need to be added to the `.github/workflows/ci.yml` file as well, else the live site will not build correctly.